next-hat/documentation/docs/setups/nanocl/linux/ubuntu.md

 - Ubuntu Focal 20.04 (LTS)
 - Ubuntu Bionic 18.04 (LTS)

+And be sure to have a docker installation with the right to communication with `/run/docker.sock`. <br />
+You can see how to install docker on ubuntu [there](https://docs.docker.com/engine/install/ubuntu)

 ## Installation methods

 You can install Nanocl in different ways, depending on your needs: